Ralph B. Peña

-Ralph B. Peña is a Filipino American playwright, theater director, actor, and arts administrator.
+Ralph B. Peña is a Filipino American playwright, theater director, and arts administrator.
 He is a founding member and the producing artistic director of Ma-Yi Theater Company, an Off-Broadway company in New York City that develops and produces new works by Asian American playwrights.
-Peña was among the recipients of an Obie Award Special Citation in 2003 associated with Ma-Yi’s production of The Romance of Magno Rubio.
+Peña was among the recipients of an Obie Award Special Citation in 2003 associated with Ma-Yi's production of The Romance of Magno Rubio.

 Early life and activism

 Peña was born in Manila.
 In the early 1980s he took part in political street theater during the Marcos era with the University of the Philippines–based troupes UP Tropang Bodabil and, later, UP Peryante, where he served as an early chair.
-In an interview, Peña recalled helping found the street performance group Bodabil (later renamed Peryante).
 He later moved to the United States.

 Career

 Ma-Yi Theater Company

 Peña has been Ma-Yi’s artistic leader since the mid‑1990s.
 Ma‑Yi received a Special Drama Desk Award in 2010 “for more than two decades of excellence and for nurturing Asian‑American voices in stylistically varied and engaging theater.”
 The company established the Ma‑Yi Writers Lab in 2004; the Dramatists Guild has described it as the largest AAPI playwright collective in the United States.